felixfaruix/AgenticRAG-Search-Engine/README.md

   <img src="docs/images/relationships.png" alt="Ontology Schema" width="600">
 </p>

-**Competency questions.** Following the CQ-by-CQ methodology (Chevignard et al., ESWC 2025), we generate ~200 competency questions that define what the ontology must be able to answer.
-These questions — not sample passages — drive the schema design, avoiding noise injection from raw text.
+**Competency questions.** Following the CQ-by-CQ methodology (Chevignard et al., ESWC 2025), where we generate 200 competency questions that define what the ontology must be able to answer.
+These questions, which are not sample passages, drive the schema design by avoiding noise injection from raw text.

 **Taxonomy.** The LLM produces an entity type hierarchy from the competency questions alone: 8 entity types (Character, Location, Event, Object, Theme, TextualComponent, LiteraryWork, Author) organized to cover factual, relational, temporal, structural, thematic, comparative, and spatial query patterns.

 **Ontology.** The schema adds 12 typed relationship types (WROTE, APPEARS_IN, SET_IN, RELATED_TO, PARTICIPATES_IN, PRECEDES, IS_PART_OF, IS_SUBCOMPONENT_OF, OCCURS_IN, MANIFESTS_THEME, USES, TRAVELS_TO) with constrained source/target entity pairs.
 This follows the principle from Ontogenia that competency questions are sufficient input for schema generation: additional text samples introduce extraction bias without improving schema coverage.

-**Validation.** Schema quality is tested by extracting triples from random 800-word passages across the corpus and measuring per-entity-type hit rates.
+**Validation.** Schema quality is tested by extracting triples from random 800 word passages across the corpus and measuring per-entity-type hit rates.
 This acts as a proxy for schema completeness, confirming the type system captures the structural patterns present in the texts.

 ## Memory and Storage

-Supermemory serves as the unified storage layer, handling both the knowledge graph and per-agent session memory.
-It natively supports ontology-aware edges, container-scoped storage, and memory graph traversal — which maps directly onto the multi-agent retrieval needs without building a custom graph layer.
+I used Supermemory as the unified storage layer, handling both the knowledge graph and agents' session memory.
+It natively supports intology edges, container scoped storage, and memory graphs traversal.
+The latter maps directly onto the multi-agent retrieval needs without building a custom graph layer.
+It is currently the best memory graph retrieval storage across the majority of the benchmarks..

 Different retrieval patterns need different index structures.
 Keyword search needs clean chunks with undiluted term frequencies.
 Dense semantic search needs contextually enriched chunks with resolved pronouns.
 Thematic exploration needs book-level representations.
 Graph traversal needs typed edges with source text attached.
 The system maintains four separate indexes to serve these patterns: